 Data Architecture Differences

 Dreamdata tracks digital touchpoints: page views, ad clicks, form submissions, email opens.
 The platform requires its own tracking pixel and takes several weeks to months to collect enough journey data to generate meaningful attribution.
-Some users have noted the data collection lag as a consideration.
+The data-collection lag is a known consideration when scoping a Dreamdata implementation.

-The data requirements are also different.
-Dreamdata needs significant deal volume to power attribution models, which means early-stage companies or those with low deal volume may not get actionable insights.
-ORM's models work at lower deal volumes because we are modeling your specific pipeline dynamics, not building statistical models across thousands of journeys.
+Deal-volume requirements differ as well.
+Dreamdata's statistical attribution models benefit from significant journey volume, which means early-stage companies or those with low deal volume may struggle to get actionable insights from purely statistical models.
+ORM's models work at lower deal volumes because we calibrate to your specific pipeline dynamics rather than building generic statistical models across thousands of journeys.

 When Dreamdata Is the Better Choice